Overtourism & Residents’ Rights:

 References

-- World Tourism Organization (UNWTO), CELTH & NHL Stenden University of Applied Sciences.
+- UN Tourism (UNWTO), CELTH & NHL Stenden University of Applied Sciences.
 2018.
 ‘Overtourism’?
-Understanding and Managing Urban Tourism Growth beyond Perceptions — the study that examined the term across eight European cities, concluded it was a new buzzword for the older concepts of tourism congestion management and carrying capacity, and set out eleven strategies and 68 measures; it records international arrivals rising from 25 million (1950) to 1.3 billion (2017), with 1.8 billion forecast by 2030.
-UNWTO, Madrid (prepared with Breda University of Applied Sciences). https://doi.org/10.18111/9789284419999 (accessed July 15, 2026). ↩
+Understanding and Managing Urban Tourism Growth beyond Perceptions—the study that examined the term across eight European cities, concluded it was a new buzzword for the older concepts of tourism congestion management and carrying capacity, and set out eleven strategies and 68 measures; it records international arrivals rising from 25 million (1950) to 1.3 billion (2017), with 1.8 billion forecast by 2030.
+UN Tourism, Madrid (prepared with Breda University of Applied Sciences). https://doi.org/10.18111/9789284419999 (accessed August 6, 2026). ↩

 - United Nations.
 1948.
-Universal Declaration of Human Rights — Article 25(1): everyone has the right to a standard of living adequate for health and well-being, including housing.
-UN General Assembly. https://www.un.org/en/about-us/universal-declaration-of-human-rights (accessed July 15, 2026). ↩
+Universal Declaration of Human Rights—Article 25(1): everyone has the right to a standard of living adequate for health and well-being, including housing.
+UN General Assembly. https://www.un.org/en/about-us/universal-declaration-of-human-rights (accessed August 6, 2026). ↩

 - United Nations.
 1966.
-International Covenant on Economic, Social and Cultural Rights — Article 11(1) makes the right to adequate housing binding on states parties; the CESCR’s General Comment No. 4 (1991) reads “adequate” to require, among other things, affordability and security of tenure.
-OHCHR. https://www.ohchr.org/en/instruments-mechanisms/instruments/international-covenant-economic-social-and-cultural-rights (accessed July 15, 2026). ↩
+International Covenant on Economic, Social and Cultural Rights—Article 11(1) makes the right to adequate housing binding on states parties; the CESCR’s General Comment No. 4 (1991) reads “adequate” to require, among other things, affordability and security of tenure.
+OHCHR. https://www.ohchr.org/en/instruments-mechanisms/instruments/international-covenant-economic-social-and-cultural-rights (accessed August 6, 2026). ↩

 - The Maritime Executive.
 2019.
-Dubrovnik puts a cap on daily cruise-ship arrivals — the “Respect the City” limit of a maximum two cruise ships and about 5,000 cruise passengers per day, agreed with the cruise industry in 2019 in response to UNESCO pressure on the walled Old Town.
-The Maritime Executive. https://maritime-executive.com/article/dubrovnik-puts-cap-on-daily-cruise-ship-arrivals (accessed July 15, 2026). ↩
+Dubrovnik puts a cap on daily cruise-ship arrivals—the “Respect the City” limit of a maximum two cruise ships and about 5,000 cruise passengers per day, agreed with the cruise industry in 2019 in response to UNESCO pressure on the walled Old Town.
+The Maritime Executive. https://maritime-executive.com/article/dubrovnik-puts-cap-on-daily-cruise-ship-arrivals (accessed August 6, 2026). ↩

 - U.S. News & World Report / Associated Press.
 2025.
-Protesters against overtourism take to the streets of southern Europe — on 15 June 2025 the SET network (Southern Europe against Touristification) coordinated demonstrations across some sixteen cities in Spain, Portugal, and Italy; it followed Barcelona’s July 2024 water-pistol march and the Canary Islands’ April 2024 protests, all centered on housing and displacement.
-U.S. News / AP. https://www.usnews.com/news/world/articles/2025-06-15/protesters-against-overtourism-take-to-the-streets-of-southern-europe (accessed July 15, 2026). ↩
+Protesters against overtourism take to the streets of southern Europe—on June 15, 2025 the SET network (Southern Europe against Touristification) coordinated demonstrations across some sixteen cities in Spain, Portugal, and Italy; it followed Barcelona’s July 2024 water-pistol march and the Canary Islands’ April 2024 protests, all centered on housing and displacement.
+U.S. News / AP. https://www.usnews.com/news/world/articles/2025-06-15/protesters-against-overtourism-take-to-the-streets-of-southern-europe (accessed August 6, 2026). ↩

 - Ajuntament de Barcelona (Ecologia Urbana).
 2017.
-Special Urban Plan for Tourist Accommodation (PEUAT) — approved 27 January 2017 under Mayor Ada Colau, freezing new tourist-accommodation licences of any kind in the saturated central zone; annulled on a procedural point, it was re-approved with near-identical content in 2021.
-Ajuntament de Barcelona. https://ajuntament.barcelona.cat/ecologiaurbana/en/bodies-involved/citizen-participation/tourist-accommodation (accessed July 15, 2026). ↩
+Special Urban Plan for Tourist Accommodation (PEUAT)—approved January 27, 2017 under Mayor Ada Colau, freezing new tourist-accommodation licenses of any kind in the saturated central zone; annulled on a procedural point, it was re-approved with near-identical content in 2021.
+Ajuntament de Barcelona. https://ajuntament.barcelona.cat/ecologiaurbana/en/bodies-involved/citizen-participation/tourist-accommodation (accessed August 6, 2026). ↩

 Further Reading